wademauger/wademauger.github.io/_posts/2016-03-23-The-Design-Goals-of-JavaScript.md

 There's one particular part of JavaScript that supports this philosopy: coersion.
 Where other languages would crash and burn, JavaScript defaults to an implicit result, and keeps on chugging.
-If you're not familiar with coersion, Kyle Simpson describes them in depth in his [You Don't Know JavaScript][coersion].
+If you're not familiar with coersion, Kyle Simpson describes it in depth in his [You Don't Know JavaScript][coersion].
 Basically, it looks like this:

 {% highlight javascript %}